crustio/crust-sworker/docs/API.md

 Output (503, failed):
 ```
 {
-  "message" : "Only xxxG srd will be added.
-Rest srd task exceeds upper limit.",
+  "message" : "Change srd interface is stopped due to upgrading or exiting",
   "status_code" : 503
 }
 ```